OpenSocialCSN/opensocial-wordpress-plugin/readme.txt

 == Description ==

-`OpenSocial is a plugin allowing your users to easily authenticate into your Wordpress site.
+`OpenSocial Login is a plugin allowing your users to easily authenticate into your Wordpress site.
 OpenSocial is a SSO one-click service allowing users to authenticate with their Google, Facebook, Twitter, LinkedIn, Github or OpenSocial accounts.
 The OpenSocial Wordpress Plugin is backed by the OpenSocial SSO service.`

 == Installation ==